Feb 25, 2021

 Automatic renewals are easy, but it could also be costing you money.
 Never assume your new plan is the best price or the coverage meets your needs.
 When it is time to renew your plan, it is an opportunity to see what other insurers have to offer.

-A lot can change in a year - your driving needs may have changed, you may qualify for new discounts, and rates may be lower with other insurance companies.
+A lot can change in a year - your driving needs may have changed, you may qualify for new discounts, and you may pay less with another company.